fletchjp/MERG-Arduino-Software/TestEncoder/README.md

 I am following the description from Elegoo which is on the components I have.

+ALL the examples using EncoderMD from Martin Da Costa need to be updated.

 ## buttonRotaryEncoder

 This is an IO Abstraction example which I have adapted to use the same pins as the EncoderOnly example.